cloudfoundry-community-attic/bosh-bootstrap/README.md

 * publicly available stemcells
 * custom stemcells generated from the bosh repository.

-To understand exactly what the `bosh bootstrap deploy` command is doing, let's start with what the running parts of bosh are and how `bosh micro deploy` deploys them.
+To understand exactly what the `bosh-bootstrap deploy` command is doing, let's start with what the running parts of bosh are and how `bosh micro deploy` deploys them.

 ### What is in bosh?